hello-nrfcloud/proto/CONTRIBUTING.md

 # Contributing to the project

-This guide is intended for providing information on contributing to the Muninn codebase.
+This guide is intended for providing information on contributing to the hello.nrfcloud.com codebase.
 As a first step, see [Code of Conduct](./CODE_OF_CONDUCT.md).

 ## Finding open issues